awslabs/aws-amplify-identity-broker/Documentation/DeveloperDocumentation.md

 * __amplifyIdentityBrokerCustomMessage__: Is invoked before sending any email to the user.
 It is associated to the [Custom message Lambda Trigger](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-lambda-custom-message.html) of the Cognito user pool.
 * __amplifyIdentityBrokerMigration__: Is not invoked by default.
 This is just an example of how to do a migration.
 Can be associated to the [Migrate user trigger](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-lambda-migrate-user.html)

+__Utils functions__
+* __amplifyIdentityBrokerPostDeployment__: Is a CloudFormation custom resources that depends on most of Api, Auth and all Functions.
+It receive the balue of the hosting (the cloudfront domain) the UserPool ID and apps and update the configuration of Cognito app with callback that match.
+It also inject the HOSTING_DOMAIN environment variable for all functions.
+The domain value can be override in `team-provider-info.json` with `hostingDomain` (see user documentation).
+Also this domain is propagated to frontend by `config-overrides.js`

 ### Implemented auth flows

 <details>